Stabilizer

 Applications

-This firmware offers a library of hardware and software functionality targeting the use of the Stabilizer hardware in various digital signal processing applications commonly occurring in Quantum Technology.
 It provides abstractions over the fast analog inputs and outputs, time stamping, Pounder DDS interfaces and a collection of tailored and optimized digital signal processing algorithms (IIR, FIR, Lockin, PLL, reciprocal PLL, Unwrapper, Lowpass, Cosine-Sine, Atan2) in the idsp crate.
-An application, which is the compiled firmware running on the device, can compose and configure these hardware and software components to implement different use cases.
-Several applications are provided by default.

 The following documentation links contain the application-specific settings and telemetry information.